tskit-dev/tutorials/docs/wfforward.md

 All of numpy's random number distributions are in fact members of `numpy.random.RandomState`.
 Our functions could be modified to take an instance of this type as an argument.
 Done properly ("exercise for the reader"), the final nodes and edges would be the same for any GC interval, but the final Site/Mutation Tables would not be.

 The same trick of using two RNG objects would also apply in other languages.
+It is also important to note that this issue of the results depending on the GC interval depends on the coupling of `lookup` to the contents of the `SiteTable`.
+When using other simulation engines, such as [fwdpp](https://github.com/molpopgen/fwdpp), the lookup table is updated each generation using that library's functionality, which uncouples the book-keeping from the simplification, and the results will be invariant to the GC interval.

 ### Summary
 * Our simplification function is getting more complex and taking more arguments.
 We would benefit from encapsulating much of the functionality for simplification into a class.